 Nutrient content: Very high in nutrients as vitamins A, B1, B2, B6, C, K, folate, calcium, sulfur, phosphorus and very powerful antioxidants called polyphenols.
 Contains sulforaphane that is used to fight cancer cells.

 Carrots taste well with almost any other vegetables.
-A simple recipe is 3 carrots, 1/2 lemon, ginger and one apple.
+A simple recipe is 3 carrots, 1/2 lemon, ginger root, and one green apple.

 Nutrient content: Rich in vitamins A, K, minerals and the powerful compound falcarinol.
-Recent studies indicate that falcarinol help prevent cancer.
-Carrots also lower the risk of coronary heart disease and heart attacks in women.
+Can lower risk of coronary heart disease.
 Avoid Baby carrots that are treated with chlorine.

 Nutrient content: High in vitamin K, folic acid, potassium and many phytonutrients and antioxidants that protect cells and blood vessels.
-Contains luteolin, a powerful flavonoid, and anticancer agent.
-Celery can lower high blood pressure, prevent the growth of tumors.
+Contains luteolin, a powerful flavonoid.

 Coriander leaves (cilantro)